ec-edelivery/dynamic-discovery-federated-infrastructure/uc04-registration/README.md

 ### Test: Use case 1.a: Registration of the CNAME record for the SML service providers

-The test is to verifies the registration of the CNAME records for the SML service providers (0088, 0195, 9924) in the top-level domain DNS server and validation of the lookup of the SML service. to register cname records the `nsupdate` command is used.
-The command is executed in the `client-with-rdns` container.
-The command is executed with the following command:
+The purpose of this test is to confirm the registration of CNAME records for SML service providers (0088, 0195, 9924) in the top-level domain DNS server and to validate the lookup functionality for the SML service.
+The `nsupdate` command is used to register CNAME records.
+This command is executed within the `ecosystem-top-domain` container using the following syntax:

     docker exec -it ecosystem-top-domain sh -c 'echo -e "server localhost\nzone ecosystem.org.\n update \